 6. Establish procedures for verification to confirm the HACCP system is working effectively

-Review and correct the system periodically and whenever you make changes to your operation e.g. when replacing an oven verify that the time/temperature settings in the new oven achieves the minimum safe cooking temperature for a particular dish by probing the food.
+Review and correct the system periodically and whenever you make changes to your operation e.g. when replacing an oven verify that the time/temperature settings in the new oven achieve the minimum safe cooking temperature for a particular dish by probing the food.

 7. Establish documentation concerning all procedures and records appropriate to these principles and their application